waltersilvacruz/laravel-meli/README.md

 ## Automatic token refreshing

 The auth token last for 6 hours after its creation.
-After this, the auth token expires and a new one will be automatically requested using the *refresh token* before your performing query.
+After this, the auth token expires and a new one will be automatically generated using the *refresh token* before sending you query.

+The _auth token_ refreshing is automatic and no user action is required.

 In other hand, the *refresh token* will expire after 6 months and the user MUST log in again to grab a fresh new one.